realworldocaml/book/en/04-lists-options-and-patterns.md

 Lists are one of the most common ways to aggregate data in OCaml; they are simple, and they are extensively supported by the standard library.

+_(yminsky: I would point out that they are the most commonly used aggregate, rather than just that they're supported by the standard library.
+Also, that way we avoid confusion in the sentence. between the standard library and Core.)_

 ### Example: pretty-printing a table

+_(yminsky: I wonder if the whole example should go later in the section, after we've done more of the basis of lists in this chapter.)_

 One common programming task is displaying tabular data.
 In this example, we will go over the design of a simple library to do just that.

+_(yminsky: This is the first appearance of an mli file.
+If we're going to introduce it here, we need to do a little more explanation.)_

 We'll start with the interface.
-The code will go in a new module called `Text_table` whose `.mli` contains just the following function:
+The code will go in a new module called `Text_table` whose `.mli` contains just the following
+function:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 (* [render headers rows] returns a string containing a formatted